-Table 5.10 Tourist Accommodation Permissions, April 2009 to March 2010
+Table 5.10 Tourist Accommodation Permissions, April 2010 to March 2012 (Source: North Norfolk District Council, 2012)

-5.13 The Tourism study identified a number of key issues that need to be addressed, including the loss of serviced accommodation and touring caravan provision, and this is addressed by Core Strategy policy EC8.
-The table above shows that there have been 2 permissions for conversion of touring caravan sites to static caravans (which was identified as an issue in the Tourism

-Study).
-There has been limited provision of new tourist accommodation (mainly self-catering accommodation through conversion of existing buildings) but no significant new provision.
-The Tourism Study identified a number of gaps in the market, including high quality (4-5) hotels with spa and health facilities, hotels with the capacity and appeal to attract groups and special occasions, a budget accommodation operation, water-sports and heritage and culture tourism, and these have generally not been filled.
-There is an outstanding live permission for a new hotel at Sculthorpe Moor which has never been fully commenced.

-5.14 Core Strategy policy EC7 seeks to direct new tourism development to the Principal and Secondary Settlements or through the reuse of existing buildings and extensions to existing businesses in the Countryside.
-While there has been some investment in existing provision (construction of outdoor education centre and viewing platform at Sheringham Park) there have been no major new tourist attractions permitted during the monitoring period.
+- The Tourism study identified a number of key issues that need to be addressed, including the loss of serviced accommodation and touring caravan provision, and this is addressed by Core Strategy policy EC8.
+There has been some provision of new tourist accommodation as shown above (a lot of which consisted of smaller self-catering accommodation through conversion of existing buildings), although changes to Core Strategy Policy HO9 to allow the lifting of holiday restrictions in certain areas may affect the stock.
+The Tourism Study identified a number of gaps in the market, including high quality (4-5\) hotels with spa and health facilities, hotels with the capacity and appeal to attract groups and special occasions, a budget accommodation operation, water-sports and heritage and culture tourism, and these have generally not been filled. - Core Strategy policy EC7 seeks to direct new tourism development to the Principal and Secondary Settlements or through the reuse of existing buildings and extensions to existing businesses in the Countryside.
+Only one large tourist attraction was permitted in 2011/12, consisting of an exhibition hall/museum in Hoveton.
+On a smaller scale, the former promenade toilets in Cromer have been converted into a surf shop and facilities associated with the existing surf school.